The First the Last Eternity (Till the End): Chart performance

+"The First the Last Eternity (Till the End)" was successful on the charts in Europe, peaking at number two in Belgium (in both Flanders and Wallonia) and the Netherlands.
+It was a top-10 hit also in Austria (3), Germany (7) and Switzerland (5), as well as on the Eurochart Hot 100, where it peaked at number seven after seven weeks on the chart.
+Additionally, the single was a top-20 hit in Finland (12), Scotland (11) and the UK, where it peaked at number 15 in its third week on the UK Singles Chart, on 9 April 1995.
+It also topped the European Dance Radio Chart, while on the UK Dance Chart, the song reached number 29.
+In both Ireland and Iceland, it was a top-30 hit, peaking at numbers 24 and 25, respectively.

 Critical reception

 In his weekly UK chart commentary, James Masterton remarked that "Snap have undergone something of a metamorphosis since the hard-edged days of Turbo B and have reinvented themselves as mellow trance-pop specialists."
 He added that here, "new vocalist Summer [is] dreaming her way through a pleasant enough song to give the group their 10th Top 20 hit since 1990."
-British magazine Music Week wrote, "Again featuring vocalist Summer, Snap's latest dance tune is a catchy little number somewhat marred by the fact that "Eternity" seems to be the only lyric in the whole song."
-An editor, Alan Jones, felt the new single "is a more direct but less likable track, with pounding rhythms supporting Summer's vocals, which are not nearly as distinctive or powerful as those of some of Snap's previous singers."
-James Hamilton from the RM Dance Update described it as a "Summer moaned (and sometimes not un-Donna Summer-like) frantic swirling throbber".
+British magazine Music Week wrote, "Again featuring vocalist Summer, Snap's latest dance tune is a catchy little number somewhat marred by the fact that 'Eternity' seems to be the only lyric in the whole song."
+Music Week editor Alan Jones felt the new single "is a more direct but less likable track, with pounding rhythms supporting Summer's vocals, which are not nearly as distinctive or powerful as those of some of Snap's previous singers."
+James Hamilton from the Record Mirror Dance Update described it as a "Summer moaned (and sometimes not un-Donna Summer-like) frantic swirling throbber".
+Pete Stanton from Smash Hits gave it one out of five, writing that "it sounds like Snap have gone and nicked one of them [2 Unlimited remixes].
+This has quiet bits in it filled with singer, Summer, chirruping Eternity about 12 times.
+Then a pumping beat comes in and we're away...
+Only we're not.
+'Cos this is just repetitive dance drivel which'll have you pulling your hair out each time you hear it on Radio One (ie, every seven minutes)."